 |Future Perfect||By the end of this year, Nancy and Jaimie will have taken five trips to Disney World!|

 Definition: If you are passive, something is done to you.
 In passive voice sentences, the subject is having the action done to it by something else.
 To form the passive voice, use a form of the helping verb to be plus the past participle of the main verb.
-The verb to be can be in the present or past tense.
+The verb to be can be in just about any tense.

 The piano is played by the lady. (is + played)